bazzline/php_component_curl/README.md

         * add RequestModifier
             * e.g. for adding the JsonModifier which converts the data into a json, adds the fitting ContentType etc.
         * add tests
-    * fixed linking to dispatcher interface
+    * fixed linking to DispatcherInterface
+    * fixed style in DispatcherInterface
 * [0.2.0](https://github.com/bazzline/php_component_curl/tree/0.2.0) - released at 14.12.2015
     * fixed issue in [Response::contentType()](https://github.com/bazzline/php_component_curl/commit/42841811e848628539b088af894410524cd61a68)
     * fixed styles